Why is editing important?

 Above all, don’t make the mistake of thinking your aunt, your colleague’s spouse, or your college roommate who majored in English can effectively edit your book.
 That degree might hint at aptitude, but it doesn’t guarantee thoroughness or quality.

 You need a working professional to clarify muddy waters when making tricky editorial decisions.
-Contact us today for a complementary review of your manuscript.
+Contact us today for a complimentary review of your manuscript.

 This type of edit is for manuscripts that are structurally sound but need evaluation regarding grammar, usage, flow, clarity of writing, spelling, punctuation, and capitalization.
 A copy edit may also include editing of chapter heads and front and back matter, including the index.